akashmandal21/user-service-v1/README.md

-## To give access to any user
+## ACL
 betaUrl - https://betaerp.stanzaliving.com/user/swagger-ui.html

 produrl - https://erpdashboard.stanzaliving.com/user/swagger-ui.html

+To perform any action listed below, click on "Try It Out" to open editor, fill in required details and then click on execute to perform the action.

-1. Login with an existing user to use the swagger
+1. Login with your phone number to use the swagger to get authentication done

+enter ISO Code as "IN" and keep userType as "STUDENT" in below API's

 auth-controller --> /auth/login

-Login with an existing user after filling required details

 auth-controller --> /auth/validateOtp

 Enter otp as 1234 for beta / preprod environment and received otp for prod environment

+Now you are authorized to perform any action on swagger.

-2. To create user
+2. To add a new user (this api will give error, if user is already created)

 user-controller -> /add